Lelystad: Tourism

 Lelystad hosts many one-day events like the Lelystad Airshow, the Water Festival, the National Old Timer Day, Lelystad Speedway, Architecture day and several sports events.
 On the Midland Circuit many motor, kart and stock car racing events and several autoclub meetings are held.
 On the coast there are several marinas.

 Transport

 Lelystad can be reached by air, water, and land.

 Air

 Lelystad Airport is the biggest general aviation airport in the Netherlands.
 It is owned wholly by Schiphol Group.
 Lelystad Airport has undergone major expansion, including the construction of a passenger terminal for commercial flights, as well as an extension of the runway.
-The original plan for this airport was to become the main gateway for passengers into the country, to eleviate some of the pressure from Schiphol Airport in Amsterdam.
+The original plan for this airport was to become the main gateway for passengers into the country, to alleviate some of the pressure from Schiphol Airport in Amsterdam.
 In turn, Schiphol would be able to focus on its role as international hub for lay-overs.
 Although the expansion of Lelystad Airport has been finished, the airport has not yet opened for passengers due to various political reasons.
 As of 2022, the government has decided to delay the opening of the terminals with at least two years, and even then the opening will not be guaranteed.